snowplow-archive/snowplow.github.com/_posts/2016-10-30-asynchronous-micro-services-and-crunch-budapest-2016.md

 category: Meetups
 ---

-At Snowplow we have been firm supporters of the Hungarian data and BI scene for several years, and so it was great to be invited to speak at the [Crunch conference in Budapest] [crunchconf] earlier this month.
+At Snowplow we have been firm supporters of the Hungarian data and BI scene for several years, and so it was great to be invited to speak at the [Crunch conference in Budapest] [crunch-2016] earlier this month.

 I gave a talk at Crunch on asynchronous micro-services and the unified log - a new twist on a theme that I have been developing in my book [Unified Log Processing] [ulp].